Xiaoyu-SZ/LLMasEvaluator/README.md

 ### Calculate the metrics

-Run `corr.py`, it will calculate the correlations between the annotations and the ground truth for all files in `./data/`
+Run `corr.py`, it will calculate the correlations between the annotations and the ground truth for files in `./output/`

 The output contains Pearson correlation, Spearman correlation and Kendall correlation; all of them are in Dataset-Level, User-Level and Item-Level.